pretix/pretix-docs/docs/guides/plugins/index.md

 For instance, the "Statistics" plugin will gather statistics on orders placed on your shop and display them in the pretix backend.
 The "Bank transfer" plugin will require handling of bank data imports and refunds.
 In order to control such plugin functions, navigate to :navpath:Your Event → :fa3-wrench: Settings → Plugins:.
-Search the plugin and click the :btn-icon:fa3-compass: Go to 🞃: drop-down menu next to it.
+Search the plugin and click the :btn-icon:fa3-compass: Go to: drop-down menu next to it.
 The drop-down menu displays links to pages that are relevant for the plugin.